Suraksha Diagnostics IPO: GMP, subscription status to review. Apply or not?

 Suraksha Diagnostics IPO subscription status

-After day one of bidding, the public issue had been subscribed 0.11 times, the retail portion had been booked 0.20 times, and the NII segment had been subscribed 0.04 times.
+By 10:33 AM on day 3 of bidding, the public issue had been subscribed 0.31 times, the retail portion had been booked 0.53 times, and the NII segment had been subscribed 0.21 times.

 Suraksha Diagnostics IPO review

-Speaking on the valuations of the public issue, Prathamesh Masdekar, Research Analyst at StoxBox, said, "Suraksha Diagnostic offers a comprehensive solution for pathology and radiology testing solutions and medical consultation services, operating through an extensive network with a central reference laboratory and eight satellite laboratories.
-The company provides comprehensive and high-quality diagnostic services in India through the operational network consisting of a flagship central reference laboratory, satellite laboratories and customer touchpoints, including diagnostic and sample collection centres.
-Some of the company's centres also house polyclinics hosting specialized doctors for patient convenience.
-Suraksha Diagnostic has implemented a cluster-based 'hub and spoke' model, whereby samples are collected from multiple locations within a cluster for delivery to laboratories for diagnostic testing."

-"The company also focuses on a customer-centric approach to delivering our services, leading to high customer satisfaction and increasing customer retention.
-On the financial front, the company has delivered a Revenue CAGR growth of 20.9% between FY2022-24.
-As of FY24, Suraksha garnered a market share of ~1.15%-1.30% in its core eastern India market and aims to expand its presence in the northeastern markets further.
-The company provides pathology and radiology testing services, with revenue primarily concentrated in West Bengal.
-Its financial performance has been inconsistent, with a setback in FY23, but it has recently shown signs of recovery.
-At the upper price band of ₹441, Suraksha Diagnostic is valued at FY24 P/E multiple of 96.1x, which is highly valued compared to its peers," the StoxBox expert said.
+On whether one should apply for the public issue or not, Arun Kejriwal, Founder of Kejriwal Research and Investment Services, said, “The public issue is looking expensive at current valuation.
+However, the CAPEX has been done for 18 to 24 months.
+So, smart investors are expected to wait for the share listing.
+So, I suggest investors follow the same and wait for Suraksha Diagnostics IPO listing and take any investment decision post-listing of the company shares."

-Assigning an 'avoid' tag to the public issue, Shivani Nyati, Head of Wealth at Swastika Investmart, said, "The company's financial performance is not so encouraging.
+Shivani Nyati, Head of Wealth at Swastika Investmart, assigned the public issue an 'avoid' tag and said, "The company's financial performance is not so encouraging.
 It received heavy setbacks in the financial year 2022-23 and has shown some signs of recovery during FY24.
 However, valuations of the public issue also don't leave much on the table for the investors."

-Anand Rathi has also assigned an 'avoid' tag to the public issue.
+Besides, StoxBox and Anand Rathi have also assigned an 'avoid' tag to the public issue.

 Disclaimer: The views and recommendations made above are those of individual analysts or broking companies, and not of Mint.
 We advise investors to check with certified experts before taking any investment decisions.